 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

 So, the question is, how do we improve the quality of the air inside of our homes (without paying for any sort of expensive filters or air purifying systems)?
-The good news is that there are a couple of cheap or even free old-fashioned ways to purify indoor air and improve the quality of the air you breathe.
+The good news is that there are a couple of cheap or even free old-fashioned ways to help to purify indoor air and improve the quality of the air you breathe.

 1) Open Some Windows